comtravo/github-all-checks-passed/README.md

 ## How do I deploy this project?

-This project comes with a [companiton terraform module](./terraform_module/).
+This project comes with a [companion terraform module](./terraform_module/).
 This module can be used to deploy this project or you could use this as a reference to deploy it however you want to.

 ## How do I integrate it with GitHub